 Inquiry on reasons for their preference of a particular ear showed that 173 (73.9%) of the respondents did that for convenience, while 38(16.2%) chose a particular ear for clarity.
 Data on when it was noticed that one side of the ear was clearer showed 52 (22.2%) had discovered their hearing deficiency when they began using mobile phones while 28(12%) had notice a decrease in their hearing acuity before the onset of using mobile phone.
 In response to the question about whether the use of mobile phone has help in detecting the better ear, 17.9% were able to detect the better ear with the use of mobile phone while 47.9% did not detect their better ear with the use of mobile phone and 26.5% were not sure if the use of mobile phone helped them to detect their better ear or not.
 Only 4.7% of the respondents have had objective hearing assessment in an ear, nose and throat facility.
-The probability of a right hander using the right hand to pick a phone call and placing it on the right ear vis a vis a left hander is 0.99
+In using Pearson's two tailed test of significance it clearly showed that the probability of a right hander using the right hand to pick a phone call and placing it on the right ear is 0.99 or 99%, Vis a Vis a left hander.